BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

    :align: right

 Select *Common Files* at the top of the data set list to show a special file entry panel.
-GMT, expresssion and class files entered on this panel will be included in all the data sets.
+GMT, expression and class files entered on this panel will be included in all the data sets.

 Files on the *Common Files* panel will override files entered in the individual data set panels.